 The mission of the Administration for Community Living (ACL) is to maximize the independence, well-being, and health of older adults, people with disabilities across the lifespan, and their families and caregivers.
-Through this funding opportunity, the Administration on Aging (AoA), part of the Administration for Community Living (ACL), plans to award approximately six to eight Cooperative Agreements to domestic public or private non-profit entities.
+Through this funding opportunity, the Administration on Aging (AoA), part of the Administration for Community Living (ACL), plans to award approximately 6 - 8 Cooperative Agreements to domestic public or private non-profit entities.

-The intent of this funding opportunity is to help communities develop or expand capacity for, deliver, and sustain evidence-based falls prevention programs to reduce falls and/or falls risk among older adults and adults with disabilities, particularly those in underserved geographic areas and/or populations, as defined by Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.
+The intent of this funding opportunity is to support organizations to reduce falls and/or falls risk among older adults and adults with disabilities in their community through the implementation of evidence-based falls prevention programs, focusing on those older adults in underserved areas/populations, as defined by the Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.

-Applicants must request a total budget between \$500,000 - \$600,000 in federal funds for the three-year project.
+Applicants must request a total budget between \$400,000 - \$600,000 in federal funds for the four-year project.
 All awards are subject to the availability of federal funds.

 The awards will be made in the form of Cooperative Agreements to allow for substantial collaboration and involvement with ACL and the National Falls Prevention Resource Center throughout the project period.
-These Cooperative Agreements have an anticipated start date of May 1, 2022.
+These Cooperative Agreements have an anticipated start date of May 1, 2023.

-An informational conference call will be held on December 1, 2021 at 1:00 pm EST.
+An informational conference call will be held on November 16, 2022, at 1:00 pm EST.

-The dial-in information is below:

-Toll Free Number: 888-324-7178, Passcode: 6890780
+The dial-in information is below: Toll Free Number: 888-455-0043, Passcode: 9989425